indra83/indra83.github.io/_posts/2020-03-22-flatten_the_curve.md

-# Let’s trade some privacy to flatten the curve
+# Let’s trade some privacy for a flatter curve

 Unchecked, the novel corona virus spreads rapidly and has shown to quickly overwhelm even one of the best healthcare systems in the world.
 As explained [in this blog post](https://www.fast.ai/2020/03/09/coronavirus/):